IFAKA/unwavering-focus/PRD.md

 The "Unwavering Focus" Chrome Extension is designed to empower the user to maximize productivity, eliminate digital distractions, and cultivate a disciplined approach to daily activities.
 It aims to provide immediate, practical steps to overcome uncertainty and fear of distraction, ensuring focused action without paralysis.
 The core philosophy is to build authority over one's time and attention, fostering a mindset of excellence and continuous improvement, aligned with principles of autonomy and wealth creation (broadly defined as mastery over self and environment).

+**Core Philosophy: "Later" Concept**
+The extension implements a "Later" mindset where users can capture thoughts, ideas, and distractions for later review, freeing their mind to focus on current tasks.
+This is reinforced through immediate confirmation feedback and a trust-based system that assures users their thoughts are safely stored.

 This document outlines the features, user experience, and technical specifications required for its development, emphasizing maintainable code, clean architecture, and modern web development best practices.

 ### 2. Goals & Objectives

-* To provide a seamless, non-intrusive mechanism for deferring non-urgent searches.
+* To provide a seamless, non-intrusive mechanism for deferring thoughts and ideas for later review.
 * To effectively block and manage access to distracting websites (social media, news feeds).
 * To promote eye health and regular breaks through timely reminders.
-* To prevent tab overload and encourage focused Browse.
+* To prevent tab overload and encourage focused browsing.
 * To offer a personal performance tracking dashboard that reinforces discipline and long-term goals.
 * To ensure the extension is performant, secure, and user-friendly.
 * To implement Apple Watch design principles across all UI components for optimal glanceability and minimal interaction.
+* To provide immediate feedback for all user actions to reinforce the "Later" concept.

 ### 3. Key Features & User Experience (UX)

 #### 3.1.
-Smart Search Management (SSM)
+Thought Capture & "Later" Management (TCLM)

-**Objective:** Prevent "rabbit-holing" by deferring non-urgent searches.
+**Objective:** Prevent "rabbit-holing" by deferring thoughts and ideas for later review.

 * **Trigger:** User presses the keyboard shortcut `Option+Shift+S`.
 * **Action:**
     1. A small, non-intrusive, floating input modal appears centrally on the current active tab/window.
     2. If text is selected on the page, this text should pre-populate the input field.
 The user can edit or type new text.
     3. Upon pressing `Enter` in the input field:
-        * The search query is saved to a persistent list (within Chrome's `chrome.storage.local`).
+        * The thought/idea is saved to a persistent list (within Chrome's `chrome.storage.local`).
+        * A confirmation notification appears: "Saved for later" with the captured text.
         * The input modal immediately disappears.
         * **Crucially, no new tab is opened, and no search is performed at this moment.**
-* **Accessing Saved Searches:**
+* **Accessing Saved Items:**
     1. User clicks the extension icon in the Chrome toolbar.
 This opens the extension's pop-up UI.
-    2. The pop-up UI displays a clear, scrollable list of all saved search queries.
+    2. The pop-up UI displays a clear, scrollable list of all saved thoughts/ideas.
-    3. Each listed query should have:
+    3. Each listed item should have:
-        * The query text itself.
+        * The item text itself (truncated if too long).
-        * A clickable element (e.g., a "Search" button or the query text itself) that, when clicked, opens a new tab with the search results (default search engine or configurable).
-        * A discrete "X" or "Delete" button to remove the query from the list.
+        * Action buttons that appear on hover: Search (🔍), Copy (📋), Delete (✕).
+        * Hover-activated buttons for clean interface.
-    4. An optional "Search All" button that opens all current queries in separate new tabs (with a confirmation dialog if many).
+    4. An optional "Search All" button that opens all current items as searches in separate new tabs.
     5. **Auto-remove behavior:** After performing a search (individual or bulk), the item(s) are automatically removed from the list.
     6. **Configurable Search All:** Users can enable/disable the "Search All" feature from settings.
+    7. **Copy feedback:** When copying items, show "Copied!" confirmation with item preview.

 #### 3.2.
 Distraction Blocker & Doomscrolling Prevention (DBDP)